Address & Hours

-General admission to Aquarium Adventure Exhibit that features 400 species of marine life.
+General admission to Aquarium Adventure Exhibit, featuring 400 species of marine life.

 Exhibit halls general admission to one of the nation’s favorite natural science museums.

 General admission to all exhibits including the African Forest, a 6-acre exhibit featuring chimps, rhinos, giraffes, and more.

 Valid on all amusement rides (does not include Stingray, Boardwalk Beast, or Iron Eagle).